In This Article

 This is what turns outreach from a numbers grind into a closing motion.
 Instead of a fourth email that argues AI is real, your sequence can deliver a working agent built for that exact prospect, which is a far stronger reason to reply than any case study.

 Single-channel outreach underperforms.
 The most effective AI agency prospecting combines LinkedIn, email, and a live demo in a coordinated sequence.
-Running that by hand across dozens of prospects is where the wheels come off: you forget who you already messaged, you double-tap someone who already replied, and a hot lead goes cold because the next step never fired.
+Whether you run this by hand or with tools, the framework below is a solid default:

 14-Day Multichannel Sequence

-- Day 1: LinkedIn connection request from Mira (personalized note, no pitch)
+- Day 1: LinkedIn connection request (personalized note, no pitch)

 - Day 3: LinkedIn message #1 if connected, same angle as the email, different words